ecsuvd/ecsuvd.github.io/_posts/2017-02-26-Unusual_Diamonds.markdown

 sizes are wrongly registered in the database.
 Average x, y, z sizes of per carat category will be calculated and our unusual cases will be compared.
 {% highlight     R %}
-# round() is used to get rid of numerical errors by computer.
 sample_carat = round(seq(0.2, 2.5, 0.01), digits = 3)
+# round() is used to get rid of numerical errors by computer
 xmean <- 0
 ymean <- 0
 zmean <- 0